sathomas/jsDataV.is/src/text/ch5/03-component.md

 </html>
 ```

-The <span class="smcp">HTML</span> at this point doesn't include the element in which we'll place the time line.
-There are some special constraints on that element, which we’ll consider when we add the element to the page.
+The <span class="smcp">HTML</span> at this point doesn't include the element in which we'll place the timeline.
+There are some special constraints on that element, which we’ll consider when we add it to the page.

 ### Step 3: Prepare the Data